 FVTPL private placements are recorded in the Consolidated Statements of Financial Position at fair value, with changes in fair value recorded to the change in fair value through profit or loss in the Consolidated Statements of Operations.
 Interest income earned on FVTPL private placements are recorded as investment income.
-Transaction costs related to the purchase of private placements are recognized immediately in net income.
+Transaction costs related to the purchase of private placements are recorded in the consolidated statement of the purchase of private placements are recorded as investment income.